How to read the ALC Bull Sale Catalogue

-At ALC we are in our fourth decade of intense selection in the traits of fertile, gentle and growthy cattle adapted to our Northern Australian costs and conditions.
+The ALC herd stems from four decades of intense selection in the traits of fertile, gentle and growthy cattle adapted to our Northern Australian costs and conditions.
 Four traits are plenty to select for.

 - Fertility and adaptation may end up meaning the same thing.